HJReachability/UTM/code/platoon/README.txt

 Reachability computations:
 - these are for computing the look-up tables (.mat files in the code/ folder)required for the reachability-based controllers that the simulation code uses

+Other code:
+- the code here depends on the levelset toolbox, FMM library, and the helper library.
+Ask Mo about those.